Summary of the Case

 He filed for Total Disability Based on Individual Unemployability (TDIU) in February 2007.
 He was denied by the Regional Office (RO) in March 2008 and the Veteran appealed his case to the Board.
 The Board remanded his case back to the RO in February 2013.
 In May 2013, a VA examiner found that the Veteran’s interstitial cystitis, IBS, and gastroesophageal reflux disease (GERD) “do not render him unable to secure or follow a substantially gainful occupation.”

 In May 2013, the Board denied the Veteran his claim for TDIU and the Veteran appealed to the Court of Appeals for Veterans Claims (CAVC).
 After securing a joint motion for partial remand, the Board issued another denial of TDIU in August 2015.

 CCK appealed the August 2015 denial of TDIU to the Court.

 BVA committed several legal errors in denial of unemployability benefits

-- Third, the Board also erred when it failed to thoroughly explain why a medical examination that considered all of the Veteran’s service-connected disabilities at once was not required.
+- The Board also erred when it failed to thoroughly explain why a medical examination that considered all of the Veteran’s service-connected disabilities at once was not required.
 The evidence demonstrated that multiple service-connected disabilities impacted the Veteran’s ability to work.
 Further, the Board failed to adequately discuss the conflicting medical evidence.

-- Fifth, the Board did not sufficiently support its conclusion that three medical opinions were sufficient for it to rely upon to deny Individual Unemployability (TDIU).
+- The Board did not sufficiently support its conclusion that three medical opinions were sufficient for it to rely upon to deny Individual Unemployability (TDIU).
 The Board improperly used the VA examiners’ incompetent non-expert medical opinion that the Veteran was able to work.
 The Board also did not adequately explain why the VA examiners’ rationale supported the determination that the Veteran could work.

 To read the Court’s decision, click here.